Sacramento Digs Gardening logo

 Mix together the sugar and the lemon zest, by hand or with a flexible spatula, in a small bowl until the sugar is fragrant.

-The bread baked beautifully at the low temperature.
+The bread baked beautifully.

 In a large bowl, whisk together the eggs and sugar mixture, then the oil, lemon juice and vanilla.
 Stir in the dry ingredients until combined.
 The batter will be pretty thick.
 Fold in the chopped tomatoes, then pour the batter into the prepared pan.